rprimas/ascon-verilog/README.md

 - `rtl/tb.sv`: Verilog test bench for the Ascon core.
 - `tv/*`: Test vector files for the verilog test bench.
 - `LICENSE`: License file.
-- `Makefile`: Commands for running verilog test bench and optionally showing wave forms in GTKWave.
+- `Makefile`: Commands for running verilog test bench and optionally showing waveforms in GTKWave.
 - `README.md`: This README.
 - `ascon.py`: Python software implementation of Ascon, used by `run_tb.py`.
 - `config.gtkw`: Optional configuration file for the GTKWave waveform viewer.